LogoLogo

 There are four key components for configuring Cover Pipeline for GitLab:

-• Integration Config: Direct license key and access token config using the Diffblue Cover integration page on GitLab.
+• Direct license key and access token config using the Diffblue Cover integration page on GitLab.

-• Pipeline Config: Configure the Diffblue Cover section of your pipeline including Cover version, build config, and Cover commands to execute on merge requests.
+• Configure the Diffblue Cover section of your pipeline including Cover version, build config, and Cover commands to execute on merge requests.

-• Masked Variables: Define the Diffblue Cover license key and GitLab access token using GitLab masked variables.
+• Define the Diffblue Cover license key and GitLab access token using GitLab masked variables.
 This avoids the need to configure the integration directly from the GitLab Integrations page.

 Labels